 Summary (Research in a nutshell)

-COPS will address these uncertainties by providing population-based information for the whole of Scotland on the incidence of, and outcomes following, COVID-19 infection in pregnancy.
+COPS is providing population-based information for the whole of Scotland on the incidence of, and outcomes following, COVID-19 infection and COVID-19 vaccination in pregnancy.

 |Sarah Stock (co-lead)||

 Reader and subspecialist in Maternal and Fetal Medicine, University of Edinburgh and

 Honorary Consultant, Public Health Scotland

 Consultant in Public Health Medicine, Public Health Scotland; and

 Honorary Reader, University of Edinburgh

 |Laura Hayes||Senior Information Development Manager, Public Health Scotland|